Code-and-Cookies/code-and-cookies.github.io/README.md

 # Code & Cookies

-Code & Cookies is an informal and self-organizing assembly of (mostly web) developers in the greater Enschede area.
+Code & Cookies is an informal, pseudo-anarchistic, self-organizing assembly of (mostly web) developers in the greater Enschede area.

-Membership is open to anyone who cares to show up at the sporadically organized gatherings.
+Membership is open to anyone who cares to show up at the spontaneous and sporadically organized gatherings.

 Any member can call a meeting, hackathon or meetup whenever they feel like it.
 Due to the autonomous nature of the group, attendance is not guaranteed.

-To be informed of when we meet, join the [Code & Cookies mailing list](http://tkkrlab.nl/mailman/listinfo/codeandcookies_tkkrlab.nl)
+There are only two rule:

+1. It should be fun
+2. It shouldn't be work

+Memebers are free to ignore either or both of these rules.

 <img src="code-and-cookies-logo.png" width="100%" />